elenderg/PAL-1000/instruções de compilação.md

 `Move the rider (compiler rules).`

-`If the rider's token is not "byte_" or "_bytes", abort with "Nothing but the word 'bytes' is appropriate after a counted field designator." and the rider; exit.`
+`If the rider's token is not "byte" or "bytes", abort with "Nothing but the word 'bytes' is appropriate after a counted field designator." and the rider; exit.`

 `Move the rider (compiler rules).`